eliotsykes/rspec-rails-examples/README.md

 Random order test runs are configured using the `config.order = :random` and `Kernel.srand config.seed` options in [spec/spec_helper.rb](spec/spec_helper.rb).

+# Testing Production Errors

+When errors are raised, the Rails test environment may not behave as in production.
+The test environment may mask the actual error response you want to test.
+To help with this, you can disable test environment exception handling temporarily, [spec/support/error_responses.rb](spec/support/error_responses.rb) provides `respond_without_detailed_exceptions`.
+See it in use in [spec/api/v1/token_spec.rb](spec/api/v1/token_spec.rb) to provide production-like error responses in the test environment.

 # Testing Rake Tasks with RSpec

 RSpec testing Rake task configuration and example:
 - [spec/support/tasks.rb](spec/support/tasks.rb)
 - [spec/tasks/subscription_tasks_spec.rb](spec/tasks/subscription_tasks_spec.rb)

 # Pry-rescue debugging
 pry-rescue can be used to debug failing specs, by opening pry's debugger whenever a test failure is encountered.
 For setup and usage see [pry-rescue's README](https://github.com/ConradIrwin/pry-rescue).